-The model is good if the only reason for correlation among the repeated measures is that one little piece of individuality added to each measurement by a subject.
-However, if there are other sources of covariation among the repeated measures (like learning, or fatigue, or memory of past performance), there is too much chance rejection of the null hypothesis.
-In this case the multivariate approach, with its unknown variance-covariance matrix, is more conservative.
+The model is good if the only reason for correlation among to measures is that one little piece of individuality added to subject.
+However, if there are other sources of covariation measures (like learning, or fatigue, or memory of past performuch chance rejection of the null hypothesis.
+In this case approach, with its unknown variance-covariance matrix, is more

-Even more conservative (overly so, if the assumptions of the multivariate approach are met) is the Greenhouse-Geisser correction, which compensates for the problem by reducing the error degrees of freedom.
+Even more conservative (overly so, if the assumptions of the approach are met) is the Greenhouse-Geisser correction, whic the problem by reducing the error degrees of freedom.

-If the design is unbalanced (non-proportional n's), the "F-tests" of the classical univariate approach do not have an F distribution (even if all the statistical assumptions are satisfied), and it is unclear what they mean, if anything.
+If the design is unbalanced (non-proportional n's), the "F-t univariate approach do not have an F distribution (even if a assumptions are satisfied), and it is unclear what they mean

-Like the multivariate approach, the univariate approach to repeated measures analysis throws out a case if any of the observations are missing.
-(Did somebody say "mean substitution?"
+Like the multivariate approach, the univariate approach to r analysis throws out a case if any of the observations are mi say "mean substitution?"
 Oh no!)

-The univariate approach has real trouble with unequally spaced observations, and with very natural and high quality data sets where (probably) different numbers of observations are collected for each individual.
+The univariate approach has real trouble with unequally spac with very natural and high quality data sets where (probably of observations are collected for each individual.